How to reduce your risk of cancer

 Other than age, there are several key risk factors for cancer.
 These include:

-- Ultraviolet light, such as sunlight and light from sun beds
+- ultraviolet light, such as sunlight and sunbeds

 Can I prevent cancer?

 Not all cancers can be prevented, but there are steps you can take to reduce your risk of some cancers.
 Over a third of cases of the most common cancers could be prevented by making lifestyle changes.
-By making these changes you can reduce your risk of cancer, as well as develop habits that help improve your general health.
+These changes can also improve your general health and reduce your risk of other chronic conditions such as heart disease.

 How do I reduce my risk of cancer?